 You will not be able to send anything that contains any form of liquid.
 If you are to send a gearbox or engine it is imperative that no oil or fuel is left in it and that the part is cleaned and packaged correctly.

-Anything containing glass is also prohibited, as glass is not suitable to send via a courier network, so windscreens are not suitable or doors with glass in.
-You can send car lights, however these will be sent on a non-compensation basis.
+Anything containing glass is also prohibited, as the glass is not suitable to send via a courier network, so windscreens are not suitable or doors with glass in.
+You can send car lights, however, these will be sent on a non-compensation basis.

 Car parts come in all different shapes and sizes, which means there are many ways to pack them.
 You might want to consider sending them on a pallet, as this could prove to be a more secure way to transport your goods.
 The following guidelines are for the most common car parts posted that require certain packaging techniques.
 Other parts can be packaged just like anything else, see our packaging guide for more details.

-One of the most commonly sent motor spares we see are wiper blades.
-Light weight but long, you can send these with almost any of our UK courier services, or internationally as even when they are boxed up there is no great weight to them.
+One of the most commonly sent motor spares we see is wiper blades.
+Lightweight but long, you can send these with almost any of our UK courier services, or internationally as even when they are boxed up there is no great weight to them.

 If you want to ship restricted items such as headlights or instrument displays, you will need to pack them very carefully.
 We recommend using a solid box.
 Then add further protection by covering the fragile sides with more cardboard.
 Wrap the part in bubble wrap and make sure it is firmly secured in the box.
 Remember glass items are restricted so we offer no extended liability on these goods.